-Changes to your spousal maintenance/periodical allowance payments
+Changes to your spousal maintenance/ periodical allowance payments

-If you’re having significant difficulties managing on the amount of money you have, or if the income of your ex-partner (husband, wife or civil partner) has increased significantly, then it may be possible to have payments to you increased.
+If you’re having significant difficulties managing on the amount of money you have, or if the income of your ex-partner (husband, wife or civil partner) has increased significantly, then it might be possible to have payments to you increased.

 In the same way, if you make payments to your ex-partner and your income position worsens, you can ask for the level of the payments to be reduced.

 In either scenario, it’s important to act quickly so you don’t build up large arrears.

 If you and your ex-partner can’t agree a change to payments given or received, consider using mediation.

 It involves a trained mediator helping you agree a decision and it is much cheaper than going to court.

 But remember, if you or your ex-partner are trying to change a court order (called ‘vary’ in legal language), then only the court can do this.

 Once you reach another agreement, through mediation or other means, you need to ask the court to endorse it.